Valley Hope Church

 Lindsey Barnett

-Lindsey is the overall director of our Helene Relief & Recovery effort.
+Lindsey is the Director of our Helene Relief & Recovery effort, leading overall strategy, partnership development, impact evaluation, and financial accountability.

 Jeremiah Swann